hbk4mask/hbk4mask.github.io/_posts/2020-07-17-make-most-out-of-lockdown.md

 "I don’t have time to work out".
 "Oh man I am too busy to work out".
 That’s the common excuse people have against working out.
 And sometimes it a genuine reason too.

 There are days on which you really don’t get time to hit the gym.
-But now with 24 hours being at home there is more than enough time to work out.
+But now with 24 hours of the day being at home there is more than enough time to work out.

 Buy some weights and there are unlimited workout you can do at home.
 [Why You Should invest in Home Gym ?](https://www.amankaushik.blog/benfits-of-home-gym/)